harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 We&rsquo;ll hide the top four rows later on.
 For now it&rsquo;s useful to print the whole grid, as we&rsquo;ll use this to display our tetrominos too.

-<a id="org75b43f6"></a>
+<a id="org8112f25"></a>

 # Making Some Tetrominos

 Let&rsquo;s make the pieces.
-We&rsquo;ll represent them as another product type with a colour and coordinates, and take advantage of Haskell&rsquo;s laziness to construct an infinite stream of pieces, in chunks of seven, where each of the seven chunks is a shuffled collection containing every piece (per the **official rules**).
+We&rsquo;ll represent them as a product type with a colour and coordinates, and take advantage of Haskell&rsquo;s laziness to construct an infinite stream of pieces, in chunks of seven, where each of the seven chunks is a shuffled collection containing every piece (per the **official rules**).
 This&rsquo;ll let us easily draw the next piece, as well as enabling a simple lookahead for a next-piece preview.

 We&rsquo;ll encode the actual shapes by the coordinates of their full blocks, letting us specify their colour as well.
 We&rsquo;ll use some helpers to let us quickly set coloured blocks on an empty grid.
 Eventually we&rsquo;ll have a function that transforms a `Grid` into a copy of itself containing one new coloured block - we can then `fold` this function, using an empty 4x4 grid as the initial state, over the coordinates of the piece, which will add the blocks one by one, giving us the finished piece.